karelkubicek/karelkubicek.github.io/index.md

 ## Research Interest

-Web privacy: Internet develops fast, but the needs of its users are overlooked, namely in privacy.
-Regulations like GDPR are trying to fix that, but their enforcement is lacking behind.
-I try to address this lack of enforcement by developing automated techniques for privacy compliance analysis or directly by blocking web elements to preserve user privacy.
+Web privacy: Internet develops fast, but the users' needs are overlooked, namely privacy.
+Regulations like the GDPR are trying to fix that, but their enforcement is lacking behind.
+I try to address this lack of enforcement by developing automated techniques for privacy compliance analysis, or by directly blocking web elements to preserve user privacy.

 Symmetric cryptanalysis: In the past, my focus was in applied cryptography.
 I studied how statistical testing can automate analysis of cryptoprimitives.